The superstar interest rates seen in the 1980s and early ’90s on long-term savings products are almost unbelievable compared to interest rates today.

 How to Take Advantage of Current Interest Rates

 No matter what side of the line you fall on — whether you’re more interested in squirreling money away or borrowing some in the near future — a few beneficial money moves still exist to help you come out on top while current interest rates are low.

-If you locked into an auto loan rate that is higher than you’d like, refinancing can be a financially-advantageous way to take advantage of low interest rates today.
-There are fees associated with an auto loan refinance, such as lien-holder fees and state re-registration fees, according to Cars.com, but the savings possible from obtaining a lower interest rate is vastly more than the $50-$75 you may pay for processing.
+If you locked into an auto loan rate that is higher than you’d like, refinancing can be a great way to take advantage of low interest rates today.
+There are fees associated with an auto loan refinance, such as lien-holder and state re-registration fees, according to Cars.com, but the savings possible from obtaining a lower interest rate are vastly more than the $50-$75 you might pay for processing.

 There’s no better time to trade in the high mortgage interest rate you signed up for when financing your home for today’s budget-friendly rates.
 The same is true of securing a home equity line of credit (HELOC), which is essentially a second mortgage that gives you a line of credit (using your home as collateral) to draw upon for significant expenses at a low interest rate.